pagesjaunes/swallow/README.md

 It refers to Holy Grail and King Arthur talking about African Swallows.
 This framework transmits and transforms data from queue to queue, as the original swallow carried coconuts.

+# MacOS Users

+Be careful : on MacOS, multiprocessing.Queue max size is limited to 32767 items.
+Make sure you init the Swallow object with no more than 32767.
+If you don't, you'll get a OSError 22.